 How can you distinguish an independent contractor from an employee?
 An independent contractor is someone you bring on to fulfill a specific role or task who work for themselves.
 This means they set their own rate and hours, and can work for multiple businesses at the same time if they choose.
 Because they are self-employed, you don’t withhold any taxes from their paychecks or provide any benefits.

 For people who work for you and fit this description, you need to file a 1099-MISC form rather than a W-2 form.
 There are strict legal requirements around what distinguishes a contractor from an employee, so you should review the guidelines to ensure you’re clear and file the correct tax forms accordingly.

 How do I read a 1099-MISC form?

 If you’re filing the 1099-MISC yourself, it can be hard to know where to begin (there are so many boxes).
-Here’s what each box means and what you’re meant to do (or not do) with each of those empty spaces.
+Here’s what each box means on the 1099-MISC form and what you’re meant to do (or not do) with each of those empty spaces.

 PAYER’S name, street address, city or town, state or province, country, ZIP or foreign postal code, and telephone no.